 Recent studies have shown that Chinese consumers are more likely to invest in more expensive beauty products after educating themselves heavily on the ingredients in them.
 Beyond simply educating themselves, the social circle that comes with the very notion of “skintillectualism” provides a sense of belonging among the skin care-obsessed in China and all throughout Asia.
 The “chengfendang” or 成分党 is the name of the skin care ingredient club that essentially translates to “ingredients party.”

 Members of the chengfendang are able to swap information and insider knowledge on ingredients and their uses, turning the skin care industry into an entire social circle on top of being a consumer good.
 Online, apps and social networks dedicated specifically to ingredient information let consumers share reviews and suggestions on products based on their ingredients.
-In the United States, skin care influencers generally take care of that, but in China, the role is given to apps like RED (also called “Little Red Book”) that index information about virtually every product available on the Chinese market and make it available for review.
+In the United States, skin care influencers generally take care of that, but in China, the role is given to apps like RED (also called “Little Red Book”) and Beauty Evolution that index information about beauty products available on the Chinese market and make it available for review.

 The rise in skintelligent Chinese consumers is not new, as beauty ideals around China and all throughout Asia have fueled a concern and hyper-awareness for the products that they put on their skin.
 In China, the main focus of skin care is to help it make you look young and blemish-free.
 Consumers are interested in ingredients that will help them maintain a youthful complexion, but are willing to spend extra time researching which product is best for them to avoid over-spending on products that will not work.